sagarbasavaraj/github-repos-web/src/app/core/Readme.md

-## This folder contains all core functionalities of app like auth, request and error interceptors
+## This folder contains all core functionalities of app like auth, request and error interceptors, common services.
+Core module is not created for this assignment but we should have this as project grows.
+If module is created make sure it is imported only once.